VughtseProgrammeerclub/pico_circuitpython_hid/README.md

 ## One time setup
 Install MicroPython on your raspberry pi pico: https://learn.adafruit.com/getting-started-with-raspberry-pi-pico-circuitpython/circuitpython

+## Wiring it up
+* Connect three buttons to the `GND`.
+* Connect the other sides of the buttons to GP0, GP1 and GP2.
+* The program pulls the GPIO pins high.
+Pressing a button pulls them down to ground, which we check for in the program.

 ## Uploading the program

 * Plug in your raspberry pi pico